goliatone/rpi-pir-sensor/README.md

 - [ ] Publish to AMQP
 - [ ] Register with and retrieve config from Menagerie
 - [ ] Expose Web Client for each sensor
+- [ ] Dynamically name each sensor, use hostname from RPi
+- [ ] Have option to autostart service or wait for GUI config
+- [ ] Have start/stop controls on GUI

 [1]: http://blog.hypriot.com